 Government ministers have confirmed that the fee assumption remains at 50%.
-In line with the majority of other colleges, WMC will seek to increase fees in accordance with the fee assumptions and also develop a range of studio and full cost courses.
+In line with the majority of other colleges, WM College will seek to increase fees in accordance with the fee assumptions and also develop a range of studio and short full cost courses.
 However, the College values strongly the principle of access to learning being available to everyone, regardless of financial circumstances.
 It seeks to hold these two objectives in balance.
 The risk for the College is that demand falls off as fees increase and this will impact on the growth strategy of the College.
+The restriction on the number of learners in workshops and classrooms as part of the Covid-safe measures and the risk of further lockdowns present a high risk to the achievement of tuition fee budgets.